learn-co-curriculum/cssi-prework-intro-python/README.md

 The interpreter allows you to run individual lines of Python code one at a time.
 For now, all you need to know is that if you invoke the command `python`, it will open up the interactive mode (sometimes called a "REPL") and allow you to try things out quickly.

 ###Strings
 Just like in JavaScript, any character or group of characters can be wrapped in single or double quotes to be interpreted as a string.
-Python has it's own string methods which you will learn about in an upcoming lesson.
+Python has its own string methods which you will learn about in an upcoming lesson.
 ```
 >>> print 'hello world'
 hello world